First-dollar gross: Examples

 For Inception, DiCaprio chose to forgo his normal rate in favor of first-dollar gross.

 If a film does well, a first-dollar gross arrangement can be very lucrative for the participant.
 Natalie Wood took 10 percent of the first-dollar gross on Bob & Carol & Ted & Alice, which according to Freddie Fields earned her more money than she did on any other movie.
 Cameron Diaz negotiated first-dollar gross on Bad Teacher, and netted $42 million.
 Sandra Bullock made more from her 15 percent first-dollar gross deal on Gravity than from her upfront pay of $20 million.
 In his heyday, Arnold Schwarzenegger received 25 percent first-dollar gross.

 When Warner Bros. thought Inception was a risky investment, Leonardo DiCaprio agreed to cut his then-usual $20 million salary to a minimal salary with a first-dollar gross to make the film, which eventually paid him $50 million.
 Tom Hanks and Steven Spielberg shared a 40 percent first-dollar gross on Saving Private Ryan.
-Some other filmmakers known to have made first-dollar gross deals are Tyler Perry, Eli Roth, Clint Eastwood, Quentin Tarantino, Christopher Nolan, actor Tom Cruise, and film producer Jason Blum.
+Some other filmmakers known to have made first-dollar gross deals are Tyler Perry, Eli Roth, Clint Eastwood, Quentin Tarantino, Christopher Nolan, Ryan Coogler, actor Tom Cruise, and film producer Jason Blum.
 Many actors had earned $100 million later, after an initial payment.
 For example, Tom Cruise was paid between $12–14 million for his performance in Top Gun: Maverick, which was revised to over $100 million after his share of the film's box office gross.